 To find out more about pension drawdown you can contact our expert team of advisers.
 They will provide you with advice and recommendations in an easy to understand format based on your own personal plans, the options available and your unique needs and circumstances.

-We will communicate with you by post, email, text and telephone, at your convenience with an adviser available, on the phone, to answer any questions and address any queries, once you have had time to read your recommendation report and made note of any questions.
+We will communicate with you by post, email, text and telephone as well as face to face, at your convenience with an adviser available, on the phone, to answer any questions and address any queries, once you have had time to read your recommendation report and made note of any questions.